 1. Aimpoint 3XMag Magnifier with 39mm TwistMount

 Aimpoint 3XMag is compatible with most Aimpoint red dot sights.
-That includes Aimpoint pro.
+That includes Aimpoint Pro.
 3XMag comes with a 39mm TwistMount and base for easy installation.

 As the name suggests, this is a 3x magnifier.
-A great part of this magnifier is the versatility.
+A great part of this magnifier is its versatility.
 You can use this as a handheld monocular sight as well.
 Serving two purposes.
 To prevent the magnifier from taking damage or scratches, it has a layer of protective rubber cover around it.
 The cover improves the grip and makes it more ideal and ergonomic to hold.

 Thanks to the TwistMount, you can easily install or take off the magnifier whenever you desire.
 If you are done shooting for the day and just want to enjoy the pretty scenery, detach the magnifier and use it as a monocular sight.